445183/SeCreDiVer/README.md

 * **Zero-Knowledge Proofs (ZKP):** we aim if the equality: ***sG = R+cY*** holds where ***R = r * G, Y = d * G and s=(r + c * d)mod(n)***, *(where G is the generator point)* is provided to the verification institution by the holder of the private key d, hence without even revealing d to the verifier we can prove that holder knows d for some random message *c*, common to both.

-###### Thereby this is a possible way of verification of credentials which the user wants to disclose without the verifier ever seeing them, which for now are being totally revealed !
+###### Thereby this is a possible way of verification of credentials which the user wants to disclose without the verifier ever seeing them by type_casting the credentials to integer aand using as private key, which for now are being totally revealed !

 * **isPrime() :** for now the modular operations, both of numbers and of the elliptic curve points are happening with respect to fixed primes as moduli however to make the project's primes dynamic; we can possibly generate over own primes and also to avoid the **root(n)** time complexity by avoiding the standard primality test by using, *Miller-Rabin test*; which is based on extension of the ***Fermat's little theorem (if, p is prime then a^(p-1) is congreunt to 1 mod p)*** which strictly requires ***a^(q * (2^(e))) to be either -1 or 1 mod p where q * (2^(e)) are proper divisors of p-1*** !, hence we check this condition for sufficiently large numbers of random values of ***a->[2,p-2]*** and if it satisfies then the number can be said to be prime!!